Circle patterns with obtuse exterior intersection angles: Introduction

-The patterns of circles were introduced as useful tools to study hyperbolic 3-manifolds by Thurston \cite{Thurston}, who also conjectured that, under a procedure of refinement, the hexagonal circle packings converge to the classical Riemann mapping \cite{Thurston2}.
-In 1987 this conjecture was proved by Rodin-Sullivan \cite{RS}.
-Over the past decades, the circle patterns\,(\,packings\,) have been bridging combinatorics \cite{Schr1, Schr2,Liu}, discrete and computational geometry \cite{Dai,Stephenson1}, minimal surfaces \cite{Bob1}, and others.
+The patterns of circles were introduced as useful tools to study hyperbolic 3-manifolds by Thurston \cite{Thurston}.
+He also conjectured that, under a procedure of refinement, the hexagonal circle packings converge to the classical Riemann mapping \cite{Thurston2}.
+In 1987 this conjecture was resolved by Rodin-Sullivan \cite{Rodin-Sullivan}.
+Over the past decades, circle patterns (packings) have been bridging combinatorics \cite{Schramm,Liu-Zhou}, discrete and computational geometry \cite{Dai-Gu-Luo,Stephenson}, minimal surfaces \cite{Bobenko-Hoffman-Springborn} and others.

-A circle pattern $\mathcal P$ on a Riemannian surface $(S,\mu)$ is a collection of closed disks.
-The contact graph $G(\mathcal P)$ of $\mathcal P$ is a graph having a vertex for each disk, and having an edge between vertices $v,u$ for each connected component $\mathcal E$ of $D_v\cap D_u$\,\footnote{\;On some surfaces, the intersection of two closed disks may have more than one connected components.}.
-Suppose that $V_{\mathcal P},\,E_{\mathcal P}$ are the sets of vertices and edges of $G({\mathcal P})$.
-Let $e=[v,u]\in E_{\mathcal P}$ be an edge associated to a component $\mathcal E\subset D_v\cap D_u$.
-The exterior intersection angle $\Theta(e)$ is supplementary to the angle between the exterior normal vectors of the boundaries of $D_v, D_u$ at an intersection point in $\mathcal E$.
-Please refer to Stephenson's book \cite{Stephenson1} for an exposition on circle patterns.